Quantum Scalar Field Theory Based on the Extended Least Action Principle: The Extended Least Action Principle

-Non-relativistic quantum theory can be derived through a variation method that demands $I$ is stationary, that is, $\delta I=0$.
-When $\hbar \to 0$, the observability due to classical path $I_p \to \infty$.
-Thus, the system can be observed with infinite accuracy, and any finite amount of $I_f$ can be ignored.
-Minimizing $I$ is then equivalent to minimizing $S_c$, resulting in the dynamics laws of classical mechanics.
-However, in quantum mechanics, according to the Assumption 2, the action to exhibit observability is discrete so that $\hbar \ne 0$, $I_p$ is finite.
-This means there is only finite amount of observable information available.
-The contribution from $I_f$ can be comparable to $I_f$ and therefore must be included when minimizing the total amount of observable information.
-These ideas can be condensed as\footnote{The principle can be called the principle of least distinguishability as well, since the term distinguishability and observability is interchangeable in this paper.
-Also, the term observability should not be confused with the same terminology in control theory.} \begin{displayquote} \emph{\textbf{Principle of Least Observability} -- The law of physical dynamics tends to exhibit as little as possible the observability defined in (\ref{totalInfo}).} \end{displayquote}
+where $S_c$ is the classical action.
+Non-relativistic quantum theory can be derived~\cite{Yang2023} through a variation approach to minimize such a functional quantity, $\delta S_t=0$.
+When $\hbar \to 0$, $S_t=S_c$.
+Minimizing $S_t$ is then equivalent to minimizing $S_c$, resulting in Newton's laws in classical mechanics.
+However, in quantum mechanics, $\hbar \ne 0$, the contribution from $I_f$ must be included when minimizing the total action.
+We can see $I_f$ is where the quantum behavior of a system comes from.
+These ideas can be condensed as \begin{displayquote} \emph{\textbf{Extended Principle of Least Action} -- The law of physical dynamics for a quantum system tends to exhibit as little as possible the action functional defined in (\ref{totalAction}).} \end{displayquote}

 Now we want to apply this principle to the scalar field and derive the quantum scalar field theory.
 Assumption 1 needs to be slightly modified, since in the field theory, one does not deal with a physical object.
 Instead, we are dealing with the field configuration.
-Assumption 1 is restated as \begin{displayquote} \emph{Assumption 1' -- There are constant fluctuations in the field configurations.
+Assumption 1 is restated as \begin{displayquote} \emph{Assumption 1a -- There are constant fluctuations in the field configurations.
 The fluctuations are completely random, and local.} \end{displayquote} It is not our intention here to investigate the origin, or establish a physical model, of such field fluctuations.
-Instead, we make a minimal number of assumptions on the underlying physical model, only enough so that we can apply the variation principle based on the degree of observability.
+Instead, we make a minimal number of assumptions on the underlying physical model, only enough so that we can apply the variation principle based on minimizing the total action.